Working at Shadowcliff

 Grand Lake is a small mountain town located 2-3 hours from any big cities and with limited bus or train transportation.
 There is very little night life in Grand Lake.
 Shadowcliff and the Grand Lake area are great places to work if you enjoy the outdoors, love nature, like to hike or enjoy spending quiet time reading a good book or visiting with guests or friends.
 Grand Lake is not a good place for people who do not like nature or being out of doors.
-Shadowcliff is a no-smoking and pet-free facility.
+Shadowcliff is a no-smoking and pet-free facility for staff and guests.

 Second jobs are not permitted for Shadowcliff staff or volunteers.
 If you need to earn extra money by working a second job, Shadowcliff is not the right place for you.